 My child is turning 11 before the start of the next season or is now too advanced for the Pee Wees.
 What’s next?

 One of the goals of Pee Wees is to prepare them for USA Swimming competition, so joining a club team is the most natural next step if they wish to keep developing in the sport.
-If you wish to remain part of the “Penguins Family”, the next step is to join Club Swim at Club Sport where Coach Keith and Coach Cait will help them prepare for competition as a fully fledged Penguin at USA Swimming meets.
+If you wish to remain part of the “Penguins Family”, the next step is to join Club Swim at Bay Club (formerly Club Sport) where Coach Keith and Coach Cait will help them prepare for competition as a fully fledged Penguin at USA Swimming meets.
 Most swimmers that complete the highest level of Pee Wees start in the Blue Group at Club Swim.

 If you are not interested in competitive swimming or unable to join Club Swim, there are many other teams or aquatic sport options in the Portland area that Coach Cait or the other coaches can talk to your swimmer about pursuing.

 My child is joining Pee Wees for the first time.
 Do they still need to take private lessons?

 Once they join Pee Wees, in most cases private lessons are no longer necessary and Pee Wees takes the place of weekly lessons.
 If you are currently enrolled in a private lesson and are switching to Pee Wees, remember to fill out an exit form before the season begins.
 Even if you no longer have a regular lesson after joining Pee Wees, you are always welcome to schedule drop-in lessons with a Pee Wees coach if you want your swimmer to have some additional time and attention to work on specific areas of their swimming.

 It’s not a fully competitive team.
 Why do swimmers need to try out?